seydx/homebridge-tado-platform/README.md

 - **Delay Timer:** Delay (in seconds) for the delay switch to turning it off

-- **Delay Switch:** After switching it on, the delay timer will begin to run, and if the time is up, the switch will turn off (helpfull for automations that needs a delay) (new)
+- **Delay Switch:** After switching it on, the delay timer will begin to run, and if the time is up, the switch will turn off (helpfull for automations that needs a delay on if extendedDelay setted to true in config.json, not in gif)

 ## Supported clients